Assistant Professor of Philosophy

 “Space, Science, and Self-Sacrifice in the Phenomenology’s ‘Absolute Knowing,’” Idealistic Studies, 36: 3 (2006), 169-181.

 “A Place Left Behind?
-Freud and Bataille on the Topology of Mourning,” meeting of the Pacific Association for the Continental Tradition, September 27, 2013.
+Freud and Bataille on the Topology of Mourning,” meeting of the Pacific Association for the Continental Tradition, San Francisco, California, September 27, 2013.

 “Laughter and Intimacy in the Evolution of Humor,” Of Mind and Mirth: A Conference on the Philosophy of Humor, Waterville, Maine, April 6, 2013.

-“Irigaray and Kierkegaard on God and Intimacy,” meeting of the Pacific Association for the Continental Tradition, Hilo, HI, September 29, 2012.
+“Irigaray and Kierkegaard on the Fluid Between,” meeting of the Pacific Association for the Continental Tradition, Volcano, Hawai`i, September 29, 2012.

 “Be Still, Our Beating Heart: Schelling on the Organics of Intimacy,” meeting of the North American Schelling Society, Seattle, Washington, September 1, 2012.